 Reuben IronHorse-Kent

-Reuben IronHorse-Kent Ceramics Buffalo Clan of the Ioway Peoples White Cloud, Kansas
+Buffalo Clan of the Ioway Peoples

 Reuben IronHorse-Kent is the second of four sons.
 His mother taught him beadwork when he was young, and he later taught himself to sew, making his own ribbon shirts and other clothing.
 He began making raku pottery in his 30s, as an undergraduate student at the Institute for American Indian Arts, where he later returned for an MFA in creative writing.
 Reuben is an enrolled member of the Iowa(y) Tribe of Northeastern Kansas and Southeastern Nebraska, with familial ties to the Otoe-Missouria and Kickapoo tribes, as well as French and Hispanic heritage.